-VT SORBUS VECTOR FUND 1
+VT SORBUS VECTOR FUND I

-This performance information is for Class A Shares net of tax and charges (subscription and redemption fees) but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.
+This performance information is for Class A Shares net of charges (subscription and redemption fees) but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.
 For more up-to-date performance information, please contact the ACD.